stabner/HashmonkeyCoin/doc/descriptors.md

-# Support for Output Descriptors in Raptoreum Core
+# Support for Output Descriptors in HashmonkeyCoin Core

-Since Raptoreum Core v0.17 with Future Lock Transactions, there is support for Output Descriptors in the `scantxoutset` RPC call.
+Since HashmonkeyCoin Core v0.17 with Future Lock Transactions, there is support for Output Descriptors in the `scantxoutset` RPC call.
 This is simple language used to describe this collection of output scripts.